Quick/Nimble/README.md

     }

-Of course, feel free to inherit from ``XCTestCase`` if you just want to use matchers.
+Of course, feel free to inherit from ``XCTestCase`` directly if you just want to use matchers.

 Matchers